CREW-Brussels/CREWNetworkFramework/README.md

 ### Animation Blueprint for the sender

-1. Create an Animation Blueprint with your animation sequence or a live animation.
-Here, we called it *ABP_Broadcaster*
+1. Create an Animation Blueprint with your animation sequence or a live animation, and the node called *Replicate Pose*.
+Here, we called it *ABP_Rebroadcaster*

 ![Screenshot 2025-05-21 165734](https://github.com/user-attachments/assets/72b67a74-fd97-412b-8324-67e47578508b)